 Operational Technology (OT) systems play a crucial role in industries such as energy, manufacturing, transportation, and water management.
 These systems are responsible for managing everything from power grids and water treatment plants to industrial robots and building management systems.

-However, nowadays, these systems pose additional cyber risks that might cause major effects on important infrastructure as they become more linked to IT networks and the internet.
+However, nowadays, these systems pose additional cyber risks that could have major effects on critical infrastructure as they become increasingly linked to IT networks and the internet.

-According to Business Wire, in the last five years, industrial cybersecurity risks have grown by 60%, and cybercriminals mostly target vital infrastructure.
+According to Business Wire, over the last five years, industrial cybersecurity risks have grown by 60%, and cybercriminals have mostly targeted vital infrastructure.
 Among other key concerns, rising ransomware, supply chain vulnerabilities, and state-sponsored assaults underscore the urgent need for improved OT cybersecurity.

 The Expanding Attack Surface in OT Systems